-I don’t know about you, but I’ve been thinking about installing solar panels for a while now.
+I’ve been thinking about installing solar panels for a while now.
 Solar systems are becoming much more efficient, and it feels that the time is right to kit out my home with a renewable energy source that will save me money and help the environment.

 I’d heard that there are ways to get government subsidies and maybe even get solar panels for free.
-When you look into the detail, As you can probably imagine, the story is a little more complicated.
+When you look into the details, As you can probably imagine, the story is a little more complicated.
 But there are some excellent incentives from the government to help you get started with a solar system.

 I’ve done a ton of research that I want to share with you about how to get free solar panels from the government.

-What Kinds of Incentives are Available?
+What Kinds of Incentives Are Available?

 The first point to note is perhaps an obvious one, but it’s worth saying.
 Nobody is just going to come to your house and install a solar system for free.

 While there are lots of ways you can get financial help with the purchase of your solar system, it will take some careful planning, and you need to be aware of what is available to you before you get started with looking at designs.
 Let’s go through all of the different options that might be available to you.
-You

-What Kinds of Federal Solar Incentives are Available?
+What Kinds of Federal Solar Incentives Are Available?

 The residential renewable energy tax credit is a great way to offset some of your solar panel system costs against your earnings.
 If you don’t have enough earnings to offset the credit in a given year, you can also carry it forward.

-Another good thing about this renewable energy tax credit is that you can apply the 22% discount to the cost of your solar system after taking any state-level rebates or incentives.
+Another good thing about this renewable energy tax credit is that you can apply the 30% discount to the cost of your solar system after taking any state-level rebates or incentives.
 What this means is that you have the opportunity to benefit from both federal and state incentives to help you with the cost of your solar system.

 What Kinds of State And Local Incentives Can You Receive?